Mark Nordstrom: Chaplaincy career

 Nordstrom served in joint relief operations for Hurricane Iniki, and he deployed as a brigade chaplain for two tours during Operation Iraqi Freedom, once with the initial entry forces.
 He received the Presidential Unit Citation, the Bronze Star Medal with Oak Leaf Cluster, the Meritorious Service Medal with three Oak Leaf Clusters, the Army Achievement Medal, Good Conduct Medal, the National Defense Service Medal with two bronze stars, the Iraq Campaign Medal with three campaign stars, the Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Humanitarian Service Medal, the Overseas Service Ribbon with numeral four, the Hawaii National Guard Medal For Merit, the Combat Action Badge, and the Air Assault Badge.
 He retired from the Army with the rank of colonel.

 Episcopacy

 In 2010, Nordstrom was ordained in the Anglican Church in North America.
 During his Pentagon service, he also served as volunteer clergy at The Falls Church Anglican.
 After his retirement, he joined the staff of the SJAFC as vicar general.
 Nordstrom was consecrated as SJAFC bishop suffragan alongside Michael Williams on April 12, 2018, in Birmingham, Alabama.
 As bishop suffragan, Nordstrom oversees pastoral care and support for chaplains and their family members.
 Like other SJAFC bishops, his canonical residence was in the Church of Nigeria North American Mission until 2021, when the SJAFC completed the canonical process for removing its residence in the Church of Nigeria and becoming canonically resident in the ACNA.

 Williams and Nordstrom retired in 2025 and were replaced by newly elected bishops Jay Cayangyang and Marshall MacClellan.
+After retiring in 2025, he was inhibited from ministry in the ACNA in January 2026.
+He was indicted on canonical charges in the ACNA in May 2026, although by that point he had joined the breakaway Anglican Reformed Catholic Church founded by former ACNA chaplaincy bishop Derek Jones.